 Healthcare in Houston

-Foreigners and citizens from across the USA travel to Houston to receive treatment from within its wards and, in turn, the centre entices some of the foremost medical professionals in America to come to Houston to practice.
+Foreigners and citizens from across the USA travel to Houston to receive treatment, which in turn entices some of the foremost medical professionals in America.

-Expats moving to Houston will not only have access to the TMC’s high-ranking medical services, they also have the benefit of living in a city where the standard of healthcare, in general, has been elevated to compete with the centre and its achievements.
+Those moving to Houston will have access to the TMC’s high-ranking medical services.
+They'll also have the benefit of living in a city where the standard of healthcare is high in general.

-Urgent care centres, walk-in clinics, assisted living facilities for the elderly, comprehensive care hospitals explicitly for women, and even a healthcare programme that caters to homeless people are all part of Houston’s push to provide residents with the best healthcare possible.
+Urgent care centres, walk-in clinics, assisted living facilities for the elderly, comprehensive women's care hospitals, and even a healthcare programme that caters to homeless people are all part of Houston’s push to provide residents with the best healthcare possible.

 Hospitals in Houston